• Recipes

 👩🏻🍳 Practical Tips & Recipe Notes

 • The size of your skillet matters a lot here.
-I recommend using a 10-inch high-sided skillet for this recipe.
+I recommend using a 10-inch high-sided skillet for this pasta with chicken breast.
 I'm using my All-Clad 3 Quart Saute Pan in these photos.
 A wider skillet means a shorter layer of pasta and lower level of water, which means the water will evaporate much more quickly and it will be harder to get the pasta submerged.
 If you try this method using a regular sauce pot, the water will be too deep to have evaporated by the time the pasta is done cooking.

 • You do want to have a little bit of water left in the pan when there's a minute left on your timer and it's time to add the cheese.
 How much water?
 It should feel like you're stirring a very saucy pasta.
 Not so much that the noodles are swimming, but enough to be able to say "yeah, there's still some liquid in here."